 They provide a wide range of hosting solutions as basic as Linux shared hosting for smaller websites to all the way to the Cloud and Dedicated servers for significantly large and growing businesses.

 I recently had a couple of clients asking me about the hosting service suitable for them.
 I recommended them to sign up for SiteGround as I have really impressed with the quality of their service and customer support as a premium web host.

-This review is my personal opinion as a customer and IM consultant with the benefits SiteGround provides, reasons to choose them as well as their downsides too.
+This SiteGround review is my personal opinion as a customer and IM consultant with the benefits that SiteGround provides, different reasons to choose them as well as a few of their downsides too.

-As I have used many other web hosts earlier, I can tell you how this web host is unique from others.
+I have used many other web hosts earlier so that I can tell you how this web host is unique from others.

 Though I’m affiliate publisher for SiteGround, this entire review is completely unbiased and backed up with real experience and research.